-where $\omega_\mathrm{b}, \omega_\mathrm{c}, L \in \mathbb{R}$.
+where $\omega_\mathrm{b}, \omega_\mathrm{c}, L \in \mathbb{R}_{>0}$.
 The function $\Phi(s)$ is a linear-phase low-pass filter that can be expressed as

 where $\kappa\ceq \bar{L}-N\sum_{i=1}^l\bar{U}_i\geq 1$, $\bar{U}_i\ceq \mathrm{round}(U_i/T)$, and $\bar{L}\ceq \mathrm{round}(L/T)$.
-The open-loop transfer function has an infinite number of zeros by $1+\Phi(s)$ and an infinite number of poles by $1-\Phi(s)$.
+The open-loop transfer function has an infinite number of zeros by $1+\Phi(s)$ and an infinite number of poles by $1-\Phi(s)$ on the imaginary axis.
 Consequently, the open-loop transfer function $\Gamma(s)$ is not rational and is a meromorphic function with time delays.
-Several studies have extended the class of open-loop transfer functions applicable to the Bode sensitivity integral. \cite{Freudenberg1987} investigated the Bode sensitivity integral with an open-loop transfer function $\Gamma_0(s)e^{-\tau s}$ combining a rational function $\Gamma_0(s)$ and time delay $e^{-\tau s}$. \cite{CHANG20234331} and \cite{songchon2000iterative} investigated the integrals with fractional-order proportional-integral-derivative control and discrete-time iteration learning control, respectively.
+Several studies have extended the class of open-loop transfer functions applicable to the Bode sensitivity integral. \cite{Freudenberg1987} investigated the Bode sensitivity integral with an open-loop transfer function $\Gamma_0(s)e^{-\tau s}$ combining a rational function $\Gamma_0(s)$ and time delay $e^{-\tau s}$.
+In the discrete-time domain, the integral with iterative learning control was examined by \cite{songchon2000iterative}.
+Besides, \cite{CHANG20234331} considered fractional-order proportional-integral-derivative control, while this paper does not consider such irrational fractional-order open-loop transfer functions.
 Furthermore, \cite{Gomez1998} obtained the Bode sensitivity integral for meromorphic functions with time delays; however, it cannot address an infinite number of zeros of the sensitivity function on the imaginary axis, such as the QDOB.
-The main results of this paper are theorems of Bode-like sensitivity integrals for the QDOB in both continuous-time and discrete-time representations.
+The main results of this paper are the theorems of Bode-like sensitivity integrals for the QDOB in both continuous-time and discrete-time representations.
 Through the theorems and numerical integration results, this paper demonstrates how the QDOB avoids the waterbed effect.